junwatu/recipe-nutritional-analysis/blog/README.md

 ### 1. Setting Up Wolfram Cloud Account

 [Sign up](https://www.wolframcloud.com) for the Wolfram Cloud account.
+You will need it later to create a service for recipe nutrition calculation.

 ### 2. Installing Node.js